gap-packages/MajoranaAlgebras/README.md

     NClosedMajoranaRepresentation(rep);;

 This function should be called `n-2` times in order to attempt construction of the `n`-closed algebra.

+Once a completed algebra has been found, the function `MAJORANA_Dimension` returns the dimension of the algebra.
+If all inner products have been found, but there are some missing algebra products then this value will be a lower bound on the true value of the dimension.

+    MAJORANA_Dimension(rep);

 ## Choice of axioms